fharper/learnyou/README.md

-# npm-school
+# npm-learnyou
-NodeSchool npm package to install all workshoppers except [git-it](https://github.com/jlord/git-it-electron), because why not?
+npm package to install all NodeSchool workshoppers except [git-it](https://github.com/jlord/git-it-electron), because why not?
+We could easily add more courses in the future.

 ## Workshoppers